Peggy Huston, Chief Operating Officer (COO) for Campus Shared Services

-Peggy Huston currently serves as Campus Shared Services Chief Operating Officer.
-She has worked at UC Berkeley for fifteen years starting in the Computing and Network Services (CNS) division of the Information Services & Technology (IST) organization as a system administrator.
-Peggy began supervising a small team of individuals that managed projects for the unit director before accepting a position on the Transition Team in the IST re-organization where she managed the consolidation and re-design of business processes that had been decentralized across nine divisions.
-In 2007, Huston took the newly created position as Director of the Technology Program Office within the Office of the CIO, where she started the first program office on the campus.
-In 2010, she was named Director of the Operational Excellence (OE) Program Office for UC Berkeley.
+In 2000, Peggy began her UC Berkeley career as a system administrator in the Computing and Network Services (CNS) division in Information Services & Technology (IST).
+She supervised a small project management team before accepting a position on the Transition Team in the IST reorganization where she managed the consolidation and redesign of decentralized business processes across nine divisions.
+In 2007, Huston took on the newly created position of Director of the Technology Program Office within the Office of the CIO, starting the first program office on the campus.
+In 2010, she was named Berkeley’s Director of the Operational Excellence (OE) Program.

-As the Director of the OE Program Office, Peggy developed the strategy to achieve the program objectives and goals, and facilitated the governance process in alignment with that strategy.
-She managed the coordination of multiple simultaneous campus-wide projects and oversight of all functions within the program office to include project management, change management, financial management, risk management, communications, and success metrics.
+As OE Director, Peggy developed the strategy for achieving program objectives and goals, and facilitated the governance process in alignment with that strategy.
+She managed the coordination of multiple simultaneous campus-wide projects along with overseeing program office functions, including project management, change management, financial management, risk management, communications and metrics.
 One of these projects was the development and implementation of Campus Shared Services at UC Berkeley.

-When she is not working, Peggy enjoys gardening, yoga, hiking, reading, and spending time with her family.
-In addition to being one of eight children so she has two grown children, a daughter, Megan, and a son, Rex, as well as twin granddaughters.
+When not working, Peggy enjoys gardening, yoga, hiking, reading and spending time with her family.
+In addition to being one of eight children, she has two grown children – a daughter, Megan, and son, Rex, as well as twin granddaughters.

 Look here to see a high-level organization chart for CSS.

-Janet is responsible for the development and execution of human resource delivery strategy across the CSS organization.
-She joined CSS in November 2015 after leading Kaiser Permanente’s National Human Resource Service Center in Alameda for 9 years.
-While at Kaiser Permanente, Janet led the successful transition of HR services to a centralized office, consolidating 9 regional human resource functions into a single, high performing Service Center.
-Additionally, she was able to create and implement process governance, change management, along with data analytics and metrics reporting.
-This led to greater organizational transparency.
+Janet is responsible for developing and executing human resource delivery strategy across the CSS organization.
+She joined CSS in November 2015 after leading Kaiser Permanente’s National Human Resource Service Center in Alameda for nine years.
+While at Kaiser, Janet led the successful transition of HR services to a centralized office, consolidating nine regional human resource functions into a single, high performing Service Center.
+Additionally, she created and implemented process governance and change management, along with data analytics and metrics reporting, leading to greater organizational effectiveness.

 George is a Lean Six Sigma Certified Master Black Belt who graduated from UC Davis with majors in Mathematics and Statistics and a minor in Education.